 In general, the collateral agreements concluded provide for rating-independent allowance amounts as well as rating-independent minimum transfer amounts.
-In addition, the bank has entered into collateral agreements on an individual basis which provide for a reduction in the allowance and the minimum transfer amount under the collateral agreement in the event of a downgrade of the bank's external rating.
-This may lead to the bank having to provide additional collateral, regardless of the development of the default risk.
+In individual cases, the collateral agreements the Bank has entered into provide for a higher amount of collateral to be provided in the event of a downgrade of the Bank's external rating.
 However, the risk is immaterial due to the low volume and in relation to liquidity.